TuragaLab/DECODE/docs/source/tutorial.rst

    <https://www.embl.de/download/ries/Documentation/Example_SMAP_Step_by_step.pdf#page=2>`__,
    and in the original publication `Li et al., Nature Methods (2018)
    <https://doi.org/10.1038/nmeth.4661>`__.
 Even for two-dimensional data you
-   need a bead calibration, in this case make sure to make the `bi dir`ectional fit.
+   need a bead calibration, in this case make sure to make the *bi directional fit*.

 Determine training parameters with SMAP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^